quinlan-lab/recombinator/README.md

     --prefix xos
 ```

-This will output a directory structure with crossovers per-family and then an aggregate file
+This will output a directory structure with informative sites per-family and then an aggregate file
 with all families that looks like:
 ```
 chrom	start	end	family_id	parent_id	informative-sites	informative-sites-r	change